GameAISchool2025members/SixNonBlondes/README.md

 ### How it works
 - The player moves left and right based on your gaze (using Unity's eye-tracking integration).
 - Obstacles come flying at you like your to-do list.
 - Memes pop up randomly.
-You have to look at them to make them disappear.
+You have to look at them to make them disappear (mechanic not actually implemented - click the X instead as usual ^^).
 - Hit an obstacle and it’s game over.
 Or laugh too hard at the meme and forget to dodge — also game over.

 ## Tech Stack 🧠💻